 It’s been a week, friends.
-I skipped the weekend travel retrospective and haven’t even bothered trying to come up with new post ideas.
+I skipped the weekend travel post and haven’t even bothered trying to come up with new post ideas.
 No wonderful excuses here!
-There have been no life-changing events or super parties, no new recipes galore, and certainly not an overabundance of photos to sort through.
+There have been no life-changing events or super parties, no new recipes, and certainly not an overabundance of photos to sort through.
 What’s been keeping me away from here is plain old stress and an overall feeling of meh.

 These Ghirardelli white baking chips were perfect, because the only chips I had left were cinnamon, plus some dark chocolate left to its lonesome in the freezer.
 So I decided to make a new (to me) cookie: Oatmeal and dried cranberries with white chocolate AND dark chocolate chunks (a variation on this recipe from Two Peas and Their Pod, one of my go-to blogs for baking):

 They don’t look bad, do they?
 In truth, there were pretty dry and dense- and I found that they didn’t even taste sweet enough (for me- Andy thought they were fine)!
 Ah well.
 I suppose my ‘expertise’ lies more with muffins.
 Oh yeah, and these blondies.
 They are heavenly and impossible to mess up.

 Back to my lovely Pen Pal box!
 I didn’t mention to Robin that we were out of honey, but intuitively she must have known.
 Glorious!
 I just had a spoonful of this stuff with some minced garlic (since I’ve been on antibiotics for my tooth, I’ve tried to eat even more garlic to combat possible infections), and it’s also a nice addition to my lemon peppermint tea.